jgehrett/partner-charts/packages/asserts/charts/app-readme.md

 ## Installation

-The default installation of Asserts is all you need to transform your Prometheus metrics into an intelligent graph and contextual alerts.
+Asserts is all you need to transform your Prometheus metrics into an intelligent graph and contextual alerts.

 ## More Info